The growing significance of the UK media in covering US politics

 And it gets even worse when Baxter claimed matter-of-factly that “[Emanuel] is being investigated by Patrick Fitzgerald.”
 Of course, Fitzgerald’s team has made it perfectly clear Emanuel is not being investigated.
 But for Murdoch’s Times, it makes for a better read if Emanuel is under the prosecutor’s gun.

-4 thoughts on “The growing significance of the UK media in covering US politics
+4 responses to “The growing significance of the UK media in covering US politics”

 1. Importance?
 In what respect?